FAQs

 Extended Producer Responsibility (EPR) is a crucial environmental policy aligned with circular economy objectives.
 It operates on the principle that producers should manage the entire life cycle of their products, including their end-of-life stages, to promote effective waste management and material cycle closure.
 This approach holds producers accountable for the environmental impact of their products, encouraging responsible practices and internalising the costs of these impacts.

-All existing importers and producers of Electrical and Electronic Equipment (EEE), or their assigned agents, are required to comply with the EPR Regulations.
+All existing importers and producers of Waste Electrical Electronic Equipment and Lighting (WEEEL), or their assigned agents, are required to comply with the EPR Regulations.

 Create your Extended Producer Responsibility (EPR) Scheme, join an existing scheme, or appoint another scheme.